-Transit Policy 7.
-Complete and strengthen a well-connected high capacity transit network to serve as the backbone of the transportation system.
+Transit Policy 6.
+Continue to build out and strengthen a well-connected high capacity transit network to serve as the backbone of the transportation system.
 Prioritize transit speed and reliability to connect regional centers with the Central City, link regional centers with each other, and link regional centers to major town centers.
+Additional collaboration and funding are needed to support the development of this level of service.

-High Capacity Transit (HCT) investments help the region concentrate development and growth in its centers and corridors.
-It is the backbone of the transportation network, connecting people to the central city, regional centers and major town centers with high-quality service (i.e., fast, frequent, safe and reliable).
-Linking these activity centers and station communities better connects people with essential jobs, services, commerce and other major destinations (e.g., colleges, hospitals, affordable housing).
-High capacity transit serves regional routes where the most people need to travel to get where they need to go, often with relatively long trip lengths, to provide a viable alternative to the automobile in terms of convenience and travel time.
-These corridors make more broad connections across the region where the bus or other types of transit make connections and provide complementary services to fill in the network.
+High Capacity Transit (HCT) investments help greater Portland concentrate development and growth in its centers and corridors.
+High capacity transit is the backbone of the transportation network, connecting people to the central city, regional centers and major town centers with fast, frequent, safe and reliable service.
+Linking activity centers and station communities connects people with essential jobs, services, commerce and other major destinations, including colleges, hospitals, and affordable housing.
+High capacity transit serves regional routes where the most people travel, often with relatively long trip lengths, to provide a viable alternative to driving in terms of convenience and travel time.

-High capacity transit investments take existing strong transit connections to the next level in accessibility and priority on the roadway and at the signal - while shining a light on the corridor in which it travels to improve safety, access and livability for current and future riders.
+Investments in high capacity transit further develop already strong transit connections.
+These investments include accessibility improvements and prioritizing transit on the roadway and at signals.
+These investments also elevate opportunities for improvements in safety, access and livability for along the corridor.
 This type of service carries more transit riders more quickly, efficiently and comfortably than local, regional and frequent service transit lines through both a level of enhanced amenities and transit priority.
 Enhanced amenities refer to features that make high capacity transit more efficient, convenient, and comfortable: vehicles that are larger and allow boarding from all doors, transit centers and stations with near-level boarding, and frequent service (striving for frequencies of 10 minutes or better during the peak hours and 15 minutes during off peak hours).
 It also refers to transit centers and stations with covered waiting shelters, benches, schedule and real-time bus and train arrival information and special lighting.
 Other amenities could include ticket machines, restroom facilities, bicycle parking (e.g., bicycle stations or bike & rides), civic art and commercial services.
 Enhanced priority investments refer to dedicated tracks or lanes in the street that improve speed and/or reliability, getting people to destinations faster and on-time.
 High capacity transit operates on a fixed guideway or within an exclusive right-of-way on tracks or in the street, to the greatest extent possible.